pgbarletta/locuaz/docs/source/tutorialsimple.rst

 If you are running this example, you will have to change every field on this section, since these are system dependent.
  * ``gmxrc``: is the location of *GROMACS* ``GMXRC`` script and binaries.
- * ``scoring_functions``: all scoring functions have to be in this folder, with a folder for each one and all its necessary files inside.
+ * ``scoring_functions``: all scorers have to be in this folder, with a folder for each one and all its necessary files inside.
 So, for example, if you are using *bluues*, *evoef2* and *gmxmmpbsa*, inside the ``scoring_functions`` directory you will need the ``bluues`` folder with the **bluues** binary inside, the ``evoef2`` with the **evoef2** binary inside and the ``gmxmmpbsa`` folder with the **gmxmmpbsa** input script inside.